Quinn Hutson: College

 Hutson began his college ice hockey at Boston University during the 2022–23 season.
 During his freshman year, he recorded 15 goals and 13 assists in 39 games.
 During the 2023–24 season, in his sophomore year, he recorded 18 goals and 18 assists in 40 games.
 During the 2024–25 season, in his junior year, he led the team in scoring and recorded a career-high 23 goals and 27 assists in 38 games.
 He ranked second in the NCAA in points per game at 1.39, behind only Isaac Howard of Michigan State at 1.41.
 Following the season he was named to the All-Hockey East Second Team, and New England Division I All-Star team.
 He finished his collegiate career with 56 goals and 58 assists in 116 games.

 Professional

 On April 14, 2025, Hutson signed a two-year, entry-level contract with the Edmonton Oilers, starting during the 2024–25 season.
 He made his NHL debut later that day, in a 5–0 loss to the Los Angeles Kings.

 Personal life

 Hutson was born to Rob and Julie Hutson and has three brothers, Lane, Cole and Lars.
 The former two also played college ice hockey at Boston University.
-Lane is a defenceman for the Montreal Canadiens of the NHL.
+Lane is a defenseman for the Montreal Canadiens of the NHL, while Cole is a defenseman for the Washington Capitals.